Purchase of apartments on foreign markets

 Types of Georgian Real Estate and Investment Opportunities

-Capital: It offers a wide range of possibilities – from historic tenement houses in the Old Town to modern apartments in new districts.
+Capital: It offers a wide range of options – from historic townhouses in the Old Town to modern apartments in new districts.
 Each location has its own unique character and potential.

-Seaside City: The apartments are an ideal option for those who want to enjoy the subtropical climate and the proximity to the sea.
+Seaside City: The apartments are the perfect option for those who want to enjoy the subtropical climate and proximity to the sea.
 Modern residential complexes offer apartments with sea and mountain views.

 Villas and Houses – Premium Segment

-Beachfront villas: Prestigious establishments with a private beach and garden, ideal for families looking for space and privacy.
+Seaside villas: Prestigious properties with a private beach and garden, ideal for families looking for space and privacy.

-Houses in the Wine Regions: Traditional vineyard houses are an excellent option for wine lovers and a quiet life among the vines.
+Houses in the Wine Regions: Traditional houses with vineyards are an excellent option for wine lovers and a quiet life among the vines.

-Mountain huts: Facilities in mountainous regions offer unique views and access to ski trails or trekking trails.
+Mountain huts: Facilities in mountainous regions offer unique views and access to ski slopes or trekking trails.

 Commercial real estate